A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 • Test for functionality: Ensure fields accept input correctly and flag the required fields.
 Use real-time validation for immediate customer feedback on errors—test form submissions to ensure proper redirection or confirmation messages.

-• Optimize for all devices: Make sure your form is appealing and easy to use on any device, from desktops to smartphones.
+• Optimize for all devices: Make sure your form is attractive and works smoothly on any device, from desktops to smartphones.
 Keep fields and buttons big enough to tap easily on mobile screens, and enable autofill to speed up the process.

 Step 6: Assess Your Design

-A killer website design is about creating a smooth, enjoyable experience that nudges visitors toward taking action.
+A killer website design is more than just eye candy—creating a smooth, enjoyable experience that nudges visitors toward action.

 Examine Your Site's Layout